MicrosoftDocs/power-platform/power-virtual-agents/configure-generic-handoff.md

 1. The engagement hub routes the incoming chat through built-in chat routing capabilities to a bot.

-1. A custom adapter relays the incoming chat messages from the engagement hub to a Power Virtual Agents bot.
+1. A custom adapter relays the incoming chat messages from the engagement hub to a Microsoft Copilot Studio bot.

-1. Once the end user [triggers hand-off](advanced-hand-off.md#triggering-hand-off-to-a-live-agent), Power Virtual Agents starts hand-off with full conversational context.
+1. Once the end user [triggers hand-off](advanced-hand-off.md#triggering-hand-off-to-a-live-agent), Microsoft Copilot Studio starts hand-off with full conversational context.

 1. The custom adapter intercepts the hand-off message, parses the full conversation context, and seamlessly routes the escalated conversation to a skilled human agent, based on availability.